-One entry on the ever popular and accurate (user-created) reference source, UrbanDictionary.com, defines a «crazy cat lady» as
+One entry on the ever popular and accurate (user-created) reference source, the UrbanDictionary, defines a “crazy cat lady” as

 “a woman, usually middle-aged or older, who lives alone with no husband or boyfriend, and fills the empty lonely void in her life with as many cats as she can collect in one place.”

 There’s less crazy in the crazy – it’s less about behavior and more about status.